Trading-Journal/trading-journal-authentication/README.md

 ## Pending

-* Api to retrieve verifications for one email (Admin access only)
 * Postman Collection with tests for all endpoints
 * Change me endpoint to update user data
 * Authorities endpoints